Queer Art History Tour

 60 8th Street

-Possibly, as early as the 1950s and as recently as the 1990s, gay men cruised here to find dates.
+Possibly, as early as the 1950s and as recently as the 1990s, gay men cruised here looking for dates.
 The Unitarian Church on Union and 8th Street has rented out rehearsal space to New Bedford Festival Theatre, is a welcoming congregation to the queer community, and has a Garden and Labyrinth on the grounds.
 60 8th Street is the future home of the SCLGBTQ+ Network and will be the city's first LGBTQ Community Center.
 This street is located in the County Street Historic District in Downtown New Bedford.